lagwadam/AlgeBear/README.md

-# AlgeBear 🐻
+# AlgeBear 🧸

-This is a mini-cas library for processing algebra and calculus expressions
+AlgeBear is here to help you with your Calculus and Alegbra; I promise!
+So it's time to party [Hardy!  🥳](https://en.wikipedia.org/wiki/G._H._Hardy)

 ## Installation